maxhallinan/flatten/readme.md

 # flatten

-Flatten nested arrays into a new array.
+Flatten arbitrarily nested arrays into a new array.

 This implementation avoids `Array` and `Array.prototype` methods, and the spread syntax.
 Just for fun.